 - BEEF magazine and its website, www.BEEFmagazine.com (USA)

 - www.nbcec.org - the US National Beef Cattle Evaluation Consortium website

 - For information on the red meat industry in Australia, visit www.trueaussiebeefandlamb.com or the website of Meat and Livestock Australia, www.mla.com.au.

 - The Cattlemen’s Stewardship Review (CSR) compiles data collected from telephone interviews of 679 cattlemen and women across the USA.
 Visit www.multivu.com/players/English/8321151-ncba-beef-checkoff-cattle-industry-report/

 South Africa imports and exports

 In the past six years South Africa has become a net exporter of beef, and the rapid growth in exports in recent years has resulted in South African markets trading closer to global trends than has been the case historically.
 South African producers will therefore also be exposed to the expected decline in global beef prices over the next three years through greater competition in the export market (BFAP, 2018).

-South Africa currently exports about 39 thousand tons of beef and nearly 56 percent was exported to the African continent mainly in SADC market.
-Other markets include Kuwait, United Arab Emirates, Vietnam and Hong Kong (Agbiz, 2018).
+South Africa currently exports about 39 thousand tons of beef, nearly 56 percent to the African continent mainly in SADC market.
+Other markets include United Arab Emirates, Kuwait, Hong Kong and China, Jordan and Vietnam (Agbiz, 2018; ITC Trademap, 2018).

 Major import sources are Namibia and Botswana, who account for 76% of SA’s beef imports over the period 2010-2016.
 Australia accounts for 12%, Uruguay (6%), New Zealand (3%) and EU (2%) (Agbiz, 2017).